nielsklerk/X-BAP/docs/limitations.md

-Only Gaussian weights
+- Only Gaussian weights
-No PSF estimation
+- No PSF estimation
-Noise estimation is limited
+- Noise estimation is limited
-No inherent deblending
+- No inherent deblending
+- Assumes background subtracted